jasongraham/oldblog/_posts/2010-01-06-howto_setup_sheeva_plug.markdown

 So here is documentation for myself on what I did, and for anyone else who finds it useful.

-: _EDIT: I have since reinstalled the OS with [debian], using the [excellent tutorial] by Martin Michlmayr.
-Thus, some of the following tutorial (which assumes you have the default Ubuntu 9.04 that comes with the plug) does not apply to my specific install, but I leave this article as a reference._
+_EDIT: I have since reinstalled the OS with [debian], using the [excellent tutorial] by Martin Michlmayr.
+The following tutorial assumes you have the default Ubuntu 9.04 that comes with the plug._

 <!-- EXTENDED -->

-### Quick References ###
+### Contents ###
 + [Fix DNS](#fix_dns)
 + [Fix apt-get error](#fix_apt-get)
 + [Add non-root user](#non-root_user)